Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 • fear of waste

-With a clear decision framework (focal fabric + 60-30-10 + contrast test + time limit), you transform chaos into clarity.
+With a clear decision framework (lead fabric + 60-30-10 + contrast test + time limit), you transform chaos into clarity.

 And clarity is the first step to finished quilts.